ciaraosull/project-1-mindfulness/README.md

 Peter Morville details the factors that influence a positive UX through his [User Experience Honeycomb](http://semanticstudios.com/user_experience_design).
 Also, according to the [Neilsen Norman Group](https://www.nngroup.com/articles/ten-usability-heuristics/) there are 10 general principles for interaction design.

 ### User Experience in this Site
-This website takes both of these key reseach pieces and the users stories mentioned abouve into consideration to create a positive UX.
-The users experience is discussed in more detail below with examples in the Design & Features Section.
+This website takes both of these key reseach pieces and the users stories mentioned above into consideration to create a positive UX.
+The users experience is discussed in more detail below with examples in the Design & Features Sections.

 ## Design

 The design of the site was inspired by researching other websites to discover what aspects of their design made a positive user experience.
-The sites were accessed across serval devices to understand what layout and features worked best on each device and had a positive impact on the user.
+The sites were accessed across several devices to understand what layout and features worked best on each device and had a positive impact on the user.

 ### Design Research